Skip to content

 The daily layer

 The contract matters.
-So do housing, the first call, family support, honesty, language, routines, travel, food, recovery and whether someone notices when life outside the rink is not working.
+So do the first phone call, the flat, the food, the language, family support and whether somebody notices when life away from the rink is not working.

 Hockey players and staff inside a club environment